CityScope/cityscope.github.io/docsite/docs/modules/Brix/Tutorial/Tutorial.md

 `indicator_type='heatmap'` refers to a heatmap indicator that will be displayed not in a chart but projected directly on the table (e.g. density, traffic congestion, etc.).
 For a `heatmap` indicator, the `brix.Indicator.return_indicator()` function should return a geojson of points with attributes, or a geopandas.GeoDataFrame also with points and attributes.
 This type of indicator is a bit more complicated to build and will often require knowledge of spatial analytics.
 See the examples if you are interested.

-`indicator_type='heatmap'` refers to a heatmap indicator that will be displayed not in a chart but projected directly on the table (e.g. density, traffic congestion, etc.).
-For a `heatmap` indicator, the `brix.Indicator.return_indicator()` function should return a geojson of points with attributes, or a geopandas.GeoDataFrame also with points and attributes.
-This type of indicator is a bit more complicated to build and will often require knowledge of spatial analytics.
-See the examples if you are interested.

 `indicator_type='textual'` refers to an indicator that is displayed as a text annotation in one of the cells.
 This can be used to highlight something important about that cell to the front end user.
 For a `textual` indicator, the `brix.Indicator.return_indicator()` function should return a list of dictionaries, each with two keys, `id` that identified the cell to annotate, and `info` with a string that will be projected over that cell in the front end.
 Here’s an example of a list that annotated cell `450` with `yes!` and cell `40` with `no!`:

 ```